Uranium City: Communications

 Until 2012, television service was provided by CBKAT operating on channel 8 at a power of 15 watts.
 This was a rebroadcast of CBC Television service from CBKST Saskatoon.
 Until 2003, the local transmitter's television programming originated from CBC North.
 This repeater was one of 620 analog television signals nationwide shut down by the CBC on 31 July 2012 due to budget cuts.

 Climate

-Uranium City is part of the Taiga Shield Ecozone and experiences a subarctic climate (Köppen Dfc) with long, cold, snowy winters, brief transitional periods, and short, cool, and humid summers.
-The temperature range is typically large due to frigidly cold winter temperatures that often plunge below -30 C. The highest temperature ever recorded in the settlement was 38.0 C on 30 June 2021 during the 2021 Western North America heat wave.
+Uranium City experiences a subarctic climate (Köppen Dfc) with cold snowy winters, brief transitional periods, and short, warm, and dry summers.
+The temperature range is typically large due to cold winter temperatures that often plunge below -30 C. The highest temperature ever recorded in the settlement was 38.0 C on 30 June 2021 during the 2021 Western North America heat wave.
 Wind chill factors are prominent as well in the winter months, making the cold temperatures seem to be much colder than they actually are.
-Uranium City has recorded one of the coldest wind chill factors of any Canadian location, with −74 C wind chill reading being recorded on 28 January 2002.
 Additionally, an average of 34 days a year record wind chill readings below −40 C. The lowest temperature ever recorded in the settlement was -48.9 C on 15 January 1974 and on 7 February 2021.